innov8tionhub-dev/brand-kit-generator/README.md

 - Configure environment variables in Vercel → Settings → Environment Variables
 - Deploy as usual; ensure your frontend points to the same /api paths

+### Database (optional but recommended)
+- Set DATABASE_URL to a Neon Postgres URL to persist shares and their asset URLs
+- When set, the app will insert records into two tables using Drizzle ORM (serverless function) or direct SQL (dev server):
+  - shares(id, user_id, name, created_at)
+  - share_assets(id, share_id, kind, url, extra, created_at)
+- Migrations: a `drizzle.config.ts` is included if you want to generate SQL migrations locally with drizzle-kit

 ### Available API routes
 - POST /api/gemini/logo
 - POST /api/gemini/palette